asadkhilji/asadkhilji.github.io/Jewelry-Terms.md

 a.
 In-App Purchase Options:

-$2.99 USD per month: This subscription provides premium access to our app for 1 week.
+$2.99 USD per week: This subscription provides premium access to our app for 1 week.
 The renewal price is the same.

 $14.99 USD yearly: This package provides premium access to our app for the 1 year.
 The renewal price is the same.